The Pro-Abortion Policies of the March of Dimes

-A major part of the problem is rooted in March of Dimes' promotion of 'prenatal diagnostic procedures,' (amnioscentesis).
-Amnioscentesis can determine if the baby is healthy.
+A major part of the problem is rooted in March of Dimes’ promotion of ‘prenatal diagnostic procedures,’ (amniocentesis).
+Amniocentesis can determine if the baby is healthy.
 When used late enough in pregnancy, the unborn child may be successfully treated while still in the womb.

-March of Dimes, however, advocates the amnioscentesis procedure at a point in pregnancy when the only 'treatment' is abortion.
+March of Dimes, however, advocates the amniocentesis procedure at a point in pregnancy when the only ‘treatment’ is abortion.
 The organization piously asserts that it leaves the choice to abort to the parents.

 “They claim no position on abortion, ” says Meehan.
 “They don’t have to; all they have to do is lead parents into temptation.
 The pressure on parents to abort so-called ‘abnormal’ children is very strong.”

 (Dr. Jerome LeJeune, the famed geneticist who isolated the chromosome responsible for Down’s Syndrome, has compared the MOD policy of ‘neutrality’ to selling weapons to terrorists and claiming no responsibility for the eventual outcome.)